The Jelling Monuments

 The Jelling Monuments in South Jutland was the first Danish site that was included on the Danish Unesco Heritage List because the site has a very important historical value.
 The monuments consist of two runic stones, a church and the two largest mounds known from the Nordic Viking period.
 In Jutland, you will find several Viking and UNESCO heritage attractions.

 The rune stones are unique in the Nordic context.
 The two rune stones have different stories, and are from the tenth century and are placed in the small town Jelling west of Vejle.
-The stones reflect the transition from paganism to Christianity and are regarded as Denmark`s birth certificate, and figure of Christ is visible on one of the runic stones.
+The stones reflect the transition from paganism to Christianity and are regarded as Denmark`s birth certificate, and the figure of Christ is visible on one of the runic stones.

 The first one "Gorm the Old's rune stone" was raised by King Gorm the Old in memory of his wife Thyra, and tells about the royal couple Gorm and Thyra as head of a kingdom called "Denmark".
 King Gorm died in 958/59.